 The IP infringement or unfair competition case must be filed in the court located at the residence of the defendant (the registrant).
-If there are several defendants (eg, the registrant and the person who actually uses the domain or website) resident in different regions (ie, giving rise to several courts potentially competent over the dispute), the plaintiff may choose one of them to establish jurisdiction.
+If there are several defendants (eg, the registrant and the person who uses the domain or website) resident in different regions (ie, giving rise to several courts potentially competent over the dispute), the plaintiff may choose one of them to establish jurisdiction.

 Once the competent court institutes proceedings, there will be preliminary hearings and hearings on the merits.
-Each party is obliged to prove its own arguments, and the court may ignore all pieces of evidence that were not timely or duly provided during the action.
-Discovery proceedings are not available.
+Each party is obliged to prove its arguments, and the court may ignore all pieces of evidence that were not provided in a timely fashion or duly provided during proceedings.
+Discovery proceedings at the pretrial stage are not available.